High-Tech Surveillance of Immigrants

 A US weapons manufacturer that provides phone tracking devices and other equipment to the Israeli military and US immigration authorities.
 It used to provide surveillance technologies for use along the US–Mexico border and at Israeli military checkpoints.

-One of the world’s largest IT companies.
-Provides tools and infrastructure used by the US government to surveil immigrant communities and to manage prisons.
-Divested AnyVision for surveilling Palestinians but keeps providing services to the Israeli police.
+One of the world's largest companies.
+Its technologies are used by the Israeli military and police and by US government agencies to surveil immigrant communities and manage prisons.

 A US-based communications and surveillance company.
 Its surveillance products are used in US prisons, along the US–Mexico border, and by US police departments.
 Its equipment is installed in illegal Israeli settlements and along the separation wall in the occupied West Bank and is used by the Israeli military, police, and prison service.